Got a question?

 This amazing two weeks tour in Nepal begins from Kathmandu with a drive to Benighat/Charaudi from where we start rafting.
 In reality, we are going to encounter the Trishuli River Rafting.
 We experience the rushes of white water waterway boating for 4-5 hours and go through the night at a riverside seashore resort.

 The following day, we drive to Chitwan.
-Presently, we start to encounter Chitwan exercises like Tharu Cultural Show, Canoeing, Bird Watching, Jungle Walk, Jeep Safari, and visit Crocodile and elephant rearing focus.
+Presently, we start to encounter Chitwan exercises like Tharu Cultural Show, Canoeing, Bird Watching, Jungle walking, Jeep Safari, and visit Crocodile and elephant rearing focus.

 After going through two evenings in Chitwan, we drive to Pokhara subsequent to finishing the beautiful mountains beguiling ethnic villages, rhododendron forests loaded with winged animals, freshwater waterways, stone-cleared ways, suspension extensions, and profound sub-tropical valleys, all set underneath the lovely Annapurna’s.